-With the current speed of on-line change, some parents and carers have only a limited understanding of online risks and issues.
+With the current speed of on-line change, some parents have only a limited understanding of online risks and issues.
 Parents may underestimate how often their children come across potentially harmful and inappropriate material on the internet and may be unsure about how to respond.
 Some of the risks could be:

-- unwanted contact
+- unwanted contact;

-- grooming
+- grooming;

-- online bullying including sexting
+- online bullying including sexting;

-- digital footprint

-- accessing and generating inappropriate content
+- digital footprint; - accessing and generating inappropriate content.

-The school will therefore seek to provide information and awareness to both pupils and their parents through:
+The school will therefore seek to provide information and awareness to both students and their parents through:

-- Acceptable use agreements for children, teachers, parents/carers and governors - Curriculum activities involving raising awareness around staying safe online - Information included in letters, newsletters, website, VLE - High profile events / campaigns e.g. Safer Internet Day - Building awareness around information that is held on relevant websites and or publications - E-Safety policy
+- Acceptable use agreements for children, teachers, parents and governors; - Curriculum activities involving raising awareness around staying safe online; - Information included in letters, newsletters, website, VLE; - Building awareness around information that is held on relevant websites and or publications; - E-Safety policy.